We use minimal analytics to improve the site. Is that okay?

 Handling

-What else is cool about this mirror in these DSLRs is you also don’t have to worry as much about sensor burn from leaving your camera out in the sun for more than ten seconds without the lens cap on, or shooting into the sun for too long.
-Something that’s happened to myself and friends shooting with mirrorless cameras, where the lens acts as a magnifying glass melting the inner components of the camera – not fun!
+What else is cool about this mirror in these DSLRs is that you also don’t have to worry as much about sensor burn from leaving your camera out in the sun for more than ten seconds without the lens cap on, or shooting into the sun for too long.
+Something that’s happened to me and friends shooting with mirrorless cameras, where the lens acts as a magnifying glass, melting the inner components of the camera – not fun!

 The Technicals